Itvisors/mendix-AutocompleteMultiselect/README.md

 - Keep filter value after select: Set to true if you want to keep the filter value after you selected/removed an option.
 - Filter selected options: Whether or not to filter the options out of the list that are already selected.
 - Limit Tags: Maximum number of selected tags to show if the dropdown is closed.
 If more options are selected, there will be an indication how many options are selected (e.g. +2) If set to 0, there is no limit.
+- Enable Grouping: If grouping is enabled, you can add Group in general to specify the group or add "group":"string" to the json.
+- Sort Groups: If grouping is enabled, you can use this option to sort the options based on the groups (a-z).
+If you don't use this, make sure you sort the options in the datasource to prevent duplicate groups.

 ### Layout
 - No Options: Text to show when no options found.